 Larry Goes to Space (Audible Audio Edition) Alan Black Doug Tisdale Jr author Alan Black Books

 If this had been the first book I ever read by Alan Black I would never have read another.
 If you're thinking of reading this as your first Alan Black book please don't as his other stuff is so much better.
 Most of his books are great feel good serendipitous tales.
 Always a little folksy, but solid entertaining reads.
 This book seemed a slow boil and had some really glaring problems (I doubt it was refined by a pro editor).
-When I finished the book the following things were really sticking in my craw:
+When I finished the book the following things were really sticking in my craw:1) Betty - Why didn't Larry wind up with her?
+(Or her plus several others of her race for that matter.)

 2) Nancy - Why did she end up where she was, acting like she was, at the end of the book?
 That made no sense that Larry was OK with it.